zeek/zeek/doc/script-reference/types.rst

     is false since "oob" does not appear at the start of "foobar".
 The ``!in`` operator would yield the negation of ``in``.

-    Finally, you can create a disjunction (either-or) of two patterns using the ``|`` operator.
+    Finally, you can create a disjunction (either-or) of two literal patterns using the ``|`` operator.
 For example::

 	/foo/ | /bar/ in "foobar"

     yields true, like in the similar example above.
+(This does not presently work for variables whose values are patterns, however.)

 .. bro:type:: port